ibm-messaging/mq-rdqm/cloud/aws-drha/README.md

 Same as above.

-## Ohio - Deploy the template
+## Ohio - Deploy the Cloudformation template

 When you deploy the template you will be prompted for a lot of information, including the AMI to use where you should specify the ID of the AMI you created.

 I suggest you update the defaults (already updated above) in your copy of the template to avoid having to enter the same information each time you try deploying the template.

 Deploy the modifi ed template (rdqm.template.yaml).
-Navigte to AWS Console > Cloudformation > Create Stack > With newResources (standard) > Upload a template file > browse to rdqm.template.yaml.
+Navigte to AWS Console > Cloudformation > Create Stack > With newResources (standard) > Upload a template file > browse to ohio/rdqm.template.yaml.

 Populate the keypair, ami-id that captured above.